evpo/EncryptPad/deps/botan/doc/api_ref/tls.rst

  .. cpp:function:: bool hide_unknown_users() const

-     The SRP and PSK suites work using an identifier along with a shared secret.
+     The PSK suites work using an identifier along with a shared secret.
 If this function returns true, when an identifier that the server does not recognize is provided by a client, a random shared secret will be generated in such a way that a